mrquantumoff/razer-nari-pipewire-profile/README.md

-# Razer Nari pulseaudio profile
+# Razer Nari pipewire profile

 The Razer Nari is a gaming headset which has two stereo audio outputs.
 One for voice chat and one for the rest of the sound.
 It can be mixed between with a physical knob.